| -------------

 It is possible to oversell just about everything.
 And

-most hosting companies do!
+the discount hosting providers do!
 They oversell disk space, CPU power, bandwidth,

 and even customer

-If that company advertises 24x7 support and isn't charging enough to realistically
+If any hosting provider that advertises 24x7 support isn't charging enough to realistically

 and honestly cover their expenses without resorting to massive overselling,